redis/redis-doc/topics/internals-vm.md

 The threaded VM design goals where the following, in order of importance:

- * Simple implementation, little room for race condtions, simple locking, VM system more or less completeley decoupled from the rest of Redis code.
+ * Simple implementation, little room for race conditions, simple locking, VM system more or less completely decoupled from the rest of Redis code.
  * Good performances, no locks for clients accessing values in memory.
  * Ability to decode/encode objects in the I/O threads.